RF Wireless Duress Alerts for Guard Posts

 What range do RF wireless duress systems have?

-How long does it take to deploy RF wireless duress at guard posts?
+How long does RF duress deployment take?

-Ready to Enhance Your Guard Post Security?
+Enhance Guard Post Security

 FS